isomerpages/moe-blangahrisepri/_special-projects/A Bowl of Nature.md

 ![](/images/2023%20Photos/A%20Bowl%20of%20Nature/fauna%202.JPG)

 ##### Friends of Berlayer Creek:
-The local ‘friends’ that you can spot in Berlayer Creek are also featured in our e-Book titled ‘Friends of Berlayer Creek’.
+The local ‘friends’ that you can spot in Berlayer Creek are also featured in our e-Book titled ['Friends of Berlayer Creek'](https://blangahrisepri.moe.edu.sg/friends-of-berlayer-creek/)

 ![](/images/2023%20Photos/A%20Bowl%20of%20Nature/berlayer%201.JPG)